After a rather uneventful flight we landed at 7:00 am on a Monday. We left on a Saturday so we lost Sunday completely. Or we just slept through it.

-On the way to the path to Crater Hill we walked through a children’s park that was fairly new.
+On the way to the path to Crater Hill, we walked through a children’s park that was fairly new.
 They even had a zipline!
 Oh yeah, went on that.
-Would have done a few more times but I was with others.
+Would have done it a few more times but I was with others.
 Bummer.

-We started the next ascent by walking up stairs.
+We started the next ascent by walking upstairs.
 (Glutes!
 Quads!)
-Stone stairs, and Jana bounds up them with ease.
+Stone stairs and Jana bounds up them with ease.
 This is good practice for us but boy, it was humid!!
 The climate here is very similar to California along with the tropical palm trees.
-We entered the park by way of a dog area as Jana told us this was the prettiest way up.
-I am sure my now gone Caesar would have loved this park.
-The fence was low enough he would have jumped right over it and kept on going.
+We entered the park by way of a dog area and Jana told us this was the prettiest way up.
+I am sure my now-gone Caesar would have loved this park.
+The fence was low enough that he would have jumped right over it and kept on going.
 He always did enjoy a good run.

 Cool library on the wharf made from shipping containers!